Sounding out headphones

 How the headphones sound isn't our only consideration – we also assess them for comfort and how adjustable they are.

 The five people in our listening panel rate these aspects, taking into account placing in or on ear, removing from ear, potential to accidentally fall out of ear and restrictiveness of the wire.

-We also consider how suitable the headphones are for left-handed users as well as those with weak grip, poor sight, poor hearing and colour-blindness.
+We also consider how suitable the headphones are for left-handed users as well as those with weak grip, limited sight, limited hearing and colour-blindness.

 Our testers use a calibrated reference 'ear' to accurately test the headphones for acoustic leakage.
 They also subjectively assess the headphones for sound leakage while in use, listening out for any loud or irritating noises or tones.